 Physical therapy is a critical part of the postoperative and recovery process.
-Upon discharge from the surgical facility, you will receive a physical therapy script and Dr. Cancienne's rehabilitation protocol if he would like you to start immediately post op.
-For most shoulder procedures, you will not begin therapy until indicated by Dr. Cancienne.
+Upon discharge from the surgical facility, you will receive a physical therapy script and Dr. Cancienne's rehabilitation protocol.
+Physical therapy should begin 24-48 hours after surgery.
 If you do not have a specific physical therapy facility that you visit, Dr. Cancienne and his medical team will provide recommendations.
 If you know where you would like to complete physical therapy, please alert the office, and we will fax the referral to your preferred facility in advance.
+Midwest Orthopaedics at Rush has the following facilities.